-An employment based option is available for students who are currently employed in a social service agency for one of their field placements.
+An employment based field placement option is available for students who are currently employed in a social service agency.
 The employment based proposal must meet a clear set of educational criteria (stated below) for review and approval by the Field Education Department.
-Students who are interested in this option indicate so on their field application and proceed with the following steps:
+Students who are interested in this option indicate so on their field application and proceed with the following steps.
+As of now, there are two types of employment-based field placements: Traditional and CSWE Petition for Work to Count as Field.